Communist Party of Vietnam: Stance on nationalism

-Criticism
+Analysis

-The CPV's ideology has been criticized from the left for its supposed departure from communist principles.
+The CPV's ideology has been criticized from the left for its supposed departure from Marxist principles.
 Critics have argued that the socialist-oriented market economy is a re-capitalized system which allows massive capitalist markets, enriches the bourgeoisie, and increases foreign direct investment, at the cost of expanding economic inequality and social unrest.
 Leftist dissident Bui Tin opined that "the Communist Party [of Vietnam] is full of opportunists and privileged elites.
 The morality is lost.
 All is the search for dollars."